infinum/eightshift-docs/website/blog/2022-09-07-block-variations.md

 ---
 title: Block Variations
-description: Intro to block variations and examples how to use them
+description: Intro to block variations and examples of how to use them
 slug: block-variations
 authors: obradovic
 date: 2022-09-07